-The NCC Code
+The NCC Guidelines

-Under the NCC Code, the board is required to establish a system for periodic evaluation of its own performance and that of its committees, chair, chairs of its committees, and individual directors.
+Under the NCC Guidelines, the board is required to establish a system for periodic evaluation of its own performance, election and re-election process and that of its committees, chair, chairs of its committees and individual directors.
 This should be done at least annually.

-A statement of evaluation must be included in a company's annual returns, stating whether an evaluation had been conducted during the period under review.
+A copy of the evaluation must be included in a company's annual report, stating whether an evaluation had been conducted during the period under review.
 The evaluation must be an objective and independent process.